Choosing an Energiser for Your Fence

 What Brand Should You Go For?

 As with many other products you purchase, you get what you pay for with energisers.
-At Ambler Direct, you can be sure that you will only find quality products that we deem fit to get the job done without disappointment.
+At The Grit, you can be sure that you will only find quality products that we deem fit to get the job done without disappointment.

 The brands that we sell meet Australian and New Zealand standards.
 If you want to know how much you should pay and which brand to go for, it is simply about your livestock.
 We understand that you value the animals, which is why you should place huge importance on building a reliable electric fence.